Guilds & Groups

 - Chain Link Crochet Newsletter

-- Annual Crochet Conferences — Members enter the show floor for free and get discounts on education
+- Annual Crochet Conferences — Members enter the show floor for free and receive discounts

 - Exclusive National Retail discounts offered to members only